InfinyTech3D/ModelOrderReduction/doc/sphinx/source/usage/examples/Liver_Under_gravity/liver.md

 dynamic behaviors.

 **Brief description** :
-For simulating the liver.
-We employ a mesh that has 22019 tetrahedra with 4293 nodes under the gravitational force.
+For simulating the liver, we employ a mesh that has 22019 tetrahedra with 4293 nodes under the gravitational force.
 In particular, the liver with its full representation, is fixed from the top and deforms as a result of gravity.

 **Why reduce it**:
 We employ our model order reduction to effectively characterize the liver's deformations caused by external forces.
 As a result, this will enable us to design real-time finite element-based simulations with the organ at less cost.